eworm-de/mkinitcpio-ykfde/README-dracut.md

     [1234567]
     luks slot = 1

-*Be warned*: Do not remove or overwrite your interactive key!
-Keep that for backup and rescue!
+*Be warned*: Do not remove or overwrite your interactive (regular) key!
+Keep that for backup and rescue - LUKS encrypted volumes have a total of 8 slots (from 0 to 7).

-### key setup
+### Key setup

 `ykfde` will read its information from these files and understands some additional options.
 Run `ykfde --help` for details.
 Then prepare the key.
-Plug it in, make sure it is configured for `HMAC-SHA1`.
+Plug it in and make sure it is configured for `HMAC-SHA1`.
+This can be done with `ykpersonalize` from terminal (package `ykpers`) or with GUI application `YubiKey Personalization Tool`.
+After that, run:
-After that run:

 > ykfde

-This will store a challenge in `/etc/ykfde.d/` and add a new slot to your LUKS device.
-When `ykfde` asks for a passphrase it requires a valid passphrase from available slot.
+This will store a challenge in `/etc/ykfde.d/` and add a new slot to your LUKS device based on the `/etc/ykfde.conf` configuration.
+When `ykfde` asks for a passphrase it requires a valid passphrase from a previously available slot.

 Alternatively, adding a key with second factor (`foo` in this example) is as easy: